MikeFez/MikeFez.com/scripts/unraid-plex-watched-media-mover.md

         # Process each home user...
 ```

-This approach ensures that if any user in your household has watched a movie or episode, it gets moved to the array storage.
+This approach ensures that if *any* user in your household has watched a movie or episode, it gets moved to the array storage.
+This is ideal in my situation, given my daughter doesn't typically watch the same shows/movies as my wife and I, and content that we would watch as a family is typically viewed through her account anyways.

 ### Moving Files While Preserving Structure